-A long history of multiculturalism dated back to the late eighteenth century, blending cuisines of Malay, Chinese, Indians, Thai and European has created a colourful culinary scenes and uniqueness in tastes, textures and flavours of local street food that can only be found in Penang
+Penang is a food paradise.
+A long history of multiculturalism dated back to the late eighteenth century, blending cuisines of Malay, Chinese, Indians, Thai and European has created colourful culinary scenes and uniqueness in tastes, textures and flavours of local street food that can only be found in Penang

 Penang has been named one of the top destination in the world for its exceptional street food in many years.
 This shouldn’t come as a surprise for its diversity of different cultures colliding in a melting pot of tastes and flavours that stem back generations.